 Adolescent access to cigarettes contributes to initiation of smoking.1-4

-There is some evidence that children of smokers are more likely to begin smoking at an early age, that they are most likely to procure their cigarettes from home (with or without parental knowledge), and that this group helps to 'seed' smoking among their peers.5,6 Whoever supplies their early cigarettes, once smoking is initiated, young smokers adapt their means of access to fit the prevailing social and legislative environment.7
+There is some evidence that children of smokers are more likely to begin smoking at an early age, that they are most likely to procure their cigarettes from home (with or without parental knowledge), and that this group helps to ‘seed’ smoking among their peers.5, 6 Regardless of who supplies their early cigarettes, once smoking is initiated, young smokers adapt their means of access to fit the prevailing social and legislative environment.7

 Consistent with efforts by states and territories to strengthen and enforce legislation to reduce illegal sale of tobacco to children, trend data show that there has been a large decrease over time in the proportion of current smokers purchasing their cigarettes.
-In 1987 more than half of students aged 12–17 years purchased their last cigarette compared with 20% in 2008–see Section 5.21 for further details.
+In 1987 more than half of students aged 12–17 years purchased their last cigarette compared with 18% in 2017.
+9 Similarly, in the UK the proportion of young people purchasing their own cigarettes from newsagents, tobacconists or sweet shops has declined rapidly, in line with implementation of tobacco access legislation—from 65% in 2006, to 46% in 2014, and 23% in 2018.10—see Section 5.21 for further details.

-Research from New Zealand shows that students with both parents smoking were much more likely to obtain cigarettes from family than students with neither parent smoking.
-Socio-economic status and living in highly populated areas were also factors significantly associated with purchase of tobacco.6
+Research from New Zealand has shown that students with both parents smoking were much more likely to obtain cigarettes from family than students with neither parent smoking.
+Socio-economic status and living in highly populated areas were also factors significantly associated with purchase of tobacco.6 With those living in higher population density and those attending schools with a higher socio demographic decile both more likely to purchase tobacco.6

 3. US Department of Health and Human Services.
-Reducing tobacco use: a report of the Surgeon General.
+Reducing tobacco use: A report of the Surgeon General.
 Atlanta, Georgia: US Department of Health and Human Services, Centers for Disease Control and Prevention, National Center for Chronic Disease Prevention and Health Promotion, Office on Smoking and Health, 2000.
-Available from: http://www.cdc.gov/tobacco/sgr/sgr_2000/index.htm
+Available from: https://www.cdc.gov/tobacco/data_statistics/sgr/2000/index.htm.